ArchMeta1868/Dota2_Bot_Script/README.md

-# DotA 2 Bot Script: Tinkering ABo(u)t [7.37]
+# Dota 2 Bot Script [7.37]

-This is a DotA 2 Bot Script based on [Beginner:AI NEW](https://steamcommunity.com/sharedfiles/filedetails/?id=1627071163); it's mainly for personal use.
+This is a Dota 2 Bot Script based off of Beginner:AI by (dota2jmz@163.com).
+Some changes are based upon other existing bot scripts; personal use mostly.
+Trying to get use to the API and code base.
-This is where I update this script.
-I very rarely, if ever, update the Steam Workshop page.

-Since this is an inherently RB system, the best viable way to make bots "good" is through aura stacking.
-Evasion, damage reduction, and aura items tend to be really strong in bot games.
-Though if there are multiple decent human players vs bots, it won't really matter much.
-Also, performance can still be hit or miss depending on the team composition.
-Point-Click AoE heroes are good.
+Just trying to alleviate cheesiness and make bots movement more organic and objective base.
+It's a work in progress.

+Evasion/damage reduction/aura items are just too good in bots games (since itemization isn't dynamic).
+It's also still very lineup dependent on how well they'll perform.

-Worth noting that I'm also using a [vscript](https://github.com/ryndrb/dota2bot/tree/master/Buff) to boost bots GPM and XPM in All Pick mode, and they can get Neutral Items too.
-This is recommended to use.
+Worth noting that I also use a vscript to improve the bots GPM and XPM (AP only), and also have them able to get neutral items (Check Buff; Recommended to use).

-If you’ve come across this script or is using it, good feedback is always welcome.
-Drop any suggestion on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3139791706) page or open an Issue or Pull Request.
+To anyone who've found this or is using it, if you have any feedback in improving the script, kindly post them on the Steam Workshop page: https://steamcommunity.com/workshop/filedetails/discussion/3139791706/4143942846477191222/

+^ Or open an Issue / make a Pull Request here.

 - ***To Use***
-    - Since Valve hasn't fixed the workshop bug yet, bot scripts (that were uploaded after the bug occured) are only playable through `Local Host` lobby.
+    - Since Valve hasn't fixed the workshop bug yet, bot scripts (that were uploaded after the bug occured) are only playable through local host lobby.
     - To use this:
-        - Go to `Steam/steamapps/common/dota 2 beta/game/dota/scripts/vscripts`.
+        - Go to Steam/steamapps/common/dota 2 beta/game/dota/scripts/vscripts.
 You will see that there is a `bots` folder inside.
 Either delete this folder or rename it.
             - Once you've deleted or renamed the bots folder, create a new folder called `bots`.
             - Download the files on this repo by going to `<> Code` and Under `Local`, select `Download ZIP`.
             - Extract the contents of the zip inside the `bots` folder.
-            - Alternatively, if you know how to use Git, just clone/pull this inside the `bots` folder.
+            - Alternatively, if you have Git installed (ignore 2-3 from above):
+                - Open Command Prompt inside the folder (Right Click on Windows 11).
+Type: `git clone https://github.com/ryndrb/dota2bot.git`.
+                - The contents of this repository will then be downloaded.
+And everytime this repository is updated, open Command Prompt inside the `bots` folder.
+Type: `git pull` to update the files inside the folder.
+                - ^ Or delete the contents of `bots`, then run `git clone` again, if no tinkered changes were made.
         - Then, launch DotA 2.
         - Click `Play Dota`.
 Under `Custom Lobbies`, select `Create`.
         - Under the `Lobby Settings` at the bottom, select `Edit`.
 Then, in the drop down `Radiant Bots` and `Dire Bots` menus, select `Local Dev Script`.
         - The `Server Location` must be `Local Host`.
         - Click OK, and it should be good to go.
-Bot names should be: `(team.name.(kanji)TA)`.
-            - The lobby has 5 slots:
+            - The lobby has 5 slots
                 -  1st is for Position 2 (Mid Lane)
                 -  2nd is for Position 3 (Off Lane)
                 -  3rd is for Position 1 (Safe Lane)
                 -  4th is for Position 5 (Support Safe Lane)
                 -  5th is for Position 4 (Support Off Lane)
         - (For non-Git) Everytime there is an update, you have to re-download the files and replaced the ones on the `bots` folder.
-If you've made personal changes to some files, you have to make a backup to those files, or fix the conflicts yourself.
     - How I test:
         - Added in launch options: `+cl_clock_recvmargin_enable 0`
         - Bots v Bots